The Science Behind Freckles: What Causes Them?

 Can Your Freckles Go Away?

-Freckles often become lighter or less visible in the winter or if you avoid exposure to direct sunlight.
+Since they are primarily caused by sun exposure, freckles often become lighter or less visible in the winter.
 If you stop triggering melanin production with UV light, your skin won’t need to cluster pigment in the same way.

-But it’s also worth noting that some freckles may become permanent over time, especially with repeated sun exposure.
+But it’s also worth noting that some freckles can become more permanent as you get older, especially with continued sun exposure.

 Which Deficiency Causes Freckles?